 3.1 Capital investment in jackfruit chips production.

 The information regarding per unit capital investment in jackfruit chips is presented in Table 1.The capital investment on jackfruit chips processing units included expenditure on land, building, machinery, vehicle, furniture and other fixed capital.
-At overall level total capital investment was estimated to Rs.236666.
-The Per unit capital investment on processing unit was highest in large group (Rs.590569) followed by in medium group (Rs.250967) and in small group (Rs.178119), respectively.
-However, at overall level, the highest investment was made on building Rs.87207 (36.85%) followed by machineries (21.23%), land (20.94%), vehicle (15.27%), other fixed capital (5.24%) and furniture contribute (0.47%), respectively.
-It was concluded that, the capital investment in case of building was found to be increased with scale of production.
+At overall level total capital investment was estimated to INR 2,36,666.
+The Per unit capital investment on processing unit was highest in large group ( INR 5,90,569) followed by in medium group ( INR 2,50,967) and in small group ( INR 1,78,119), respectively.
+However, at overall level, the highest investment was made on building INR 87,207 (36.85%) followed by machineries (21.23%), land (20.94%), vehicle (15.27%), other fixed capital (5.24%), and furniture contribute (0.47%), respectively.
+It was concluded that, the capital investment in case of building increased with scale of production.

 Table 1 Capital investment in jackfruit chips production.

-Values in Rs.
+Values in INR.